Meosit/in-into-exchange-bot/src/main/resources/message/en/help.md

 - Supported currencies (❗support depends on chosen API): {currency_list}
 - Supported rate APIs (см. /apis): {apis}
 - Default API is `OpenExchangeRates`, also 4 currencies displayed: `BYN`, `USD`, `EUR`, `RUB`
-- Currency `BYN` used by default, if it is not supported by the API, the API base currency used
+- Currency `USD` used by default, if it is not supported by the API, the API base currency used
 - Numbers are rounded for 2 decimal digits precision (1.99), this can be overridden by `#<decimal digits>`
 - Allowed russian currency names (`евро`, `рубль`), symbols (`$`,`€`) or codes (`BYN`, `CZK`), also shortcuts (`бр`, `р`, `зл`, `грн`) - see /patterns
 - Allowed math operators `*`, `/`, `+`, `-` and brackets.